 Increase Sales Through Better UX

-While eCommerce businesses invest a great deal of money into marketing efforts, they sometimes neglect the customer experience.
-The easier it is for them to get in and get out, the more likely they will buy.
+While eCommerce businesses invest a great deal of money into digital marketing efforts, they sometimes neglect the customer experience.
+However, the easier it is for them to get in and get out, the more likely they will buy.

 When it comes to optimizing for eCommerce user experience, the focus is on ease of navigation, mobile devices, and faster payment gateways.